paulomarquesc/paulomarquesc.github.io/_posts/2019-3-15-working-with-azure-storage-tables-from-powershell.md

 #### Queries using custom filters with help of Microsoft.Azure.Cosmos.Table.TableQuery class and direct string text

+The custom filter is an important option since we are not covering all data types from the module, for example datetime types.

 ##### Simple filter

 {% gist paulomarquesc/c55735f6e52f5311fca51414d56843a0 %}